This post was originally published in May 2019. Updated in July 2022.

 You should consult a doctor if you notice any of the following symptoms:

 - Bleeding from the belly button.

-- Redness and swelling.
+- Redness and swelling around the area.

-- Lump on or near the belly button.
+- Lump on or near the navel.

 - Yellow, green, white, or brown discharge that has a foul odor.

 - Dark vomit: it could be an indication of bleeding inside the digestive tract.
 It’s a serious health condition that needs medical attention.

 - Dark/tarry stools: these indicate bleeding in the gastrointestinal tract due to portal hypertension or other serious causes.

 After examination, your doctor may prescribe topical or oral medications to help you feel better.
 In other cases, you may require a surgical intervention.

 Having blood in or around the belly button is a serious condition that you must not ignore.
 You will need to consult a doctor right away if you notice bleeding in the area.
 You may also experience swelling, tenderness, foul-smelling discharge, or irritation.